Table of Contents

 | Walk-in tub | $3,500 – $18,200 |

-- Drop-In Tub: Installed into a built frame and sealed in place.
-Standard models cost $2,500 to $7,000.
-Jetted versions cost more.
+- Drop-in tub: Installed into a built frame and sealed in place.
+Standard models cost $2,500–$7,000; jetted versions cost more.

 Bathtub Replacement Cost With Shower

-Replacing a bathtub and adding (or updating) a shower typically costs $4,000 to $12,000, depending on the type of shower system and materials used.
-A simple tub-and-shower combo replacement on an existing footprint is the most affordable option, while converting a bathtub into a walk-in shower with custom tile, niches, or glass doors will land at the higher end.
-Costs include demolition, plumbing adjustments, waterproofing, new fixtures, tile or wall panels, and installation.
-This type of project is especially common for homeowners seeking better accessibility or a more modern bathroom design.
+Adding or updating a shower at the same time as your tub replacement typically costs $4,000–$12,000.
+The lower end covers a straightforward tub-and-shower combo swap on your existing footprint.
+Converting a bathtub into a walk-in shower with custom tile, built-in niches, or glass doors will land at the higher end.
+The total includes demolition, plumbing adjustments, waterproofing, new fixtures, tile or wall panels, and installation.
+This type of project is especially popular with homeowners who want better accessibility or a more modern bathroom.

 Bathtub Replacement Cost by Bathtub Material